twbs/bootstrap/docs/components/modal.md

 ## Optional sizes

 Modals have two optional sizes, available via modifier classes to be placed on a `.modal-dialog`.
-These size kick in at certain breakpoints to avoid horizontal scrollbars on narrower viewports.
+These sizes kick in at certain breakpoints to avoid horizontal scrollbars on narrower viewports.

 <div class="bd-example">
   <button type="button" class="btn btn-primary" data-toggle="modal" data-target=".bd-example-modal-lg">Large modal</button>